Marlborough Boys’ College Marlborough Boys’ College

 Term 1

-Having set up electrolytic and electrochemical cells and dismantled rechargeable batteries you will develop the skills to use Redox Potential values to predict the chemical reactions that occur in these cells.
-Then, using these skills together with the knowledge you built in the Redox section of the Level 2 course you, you will apply your knowledge to predict, describe and justify the chemical reactions that occur in the Lead Acid Accumulator, the NICAD, Vanadium and the mercury- zinc button batteries.
+Having set up electrolytic and electrochemical cells and you will develop the skills to use Redox Potential values to predict the chemical reactions that occur in these cells.
+Then, using these skills together with the knowledge you built in the Redox section of the Level 2 course you, you will apply your knowledge to predict, describe and justify the chemical reactions in a variety of batteries.

-While learning to read 12C NMR, Infrared and mass spectrographs you will practise identifying and eliminating a variety of unknown organic molecules and then justifying your predictions using concise scientifically worded discussions.
+While learning to read 12C NMR, Infrared and mass spectrographs you will practice identifying and eliminating a variety of unknown organic molecules and then justifying your predictions using concise scientifically worded discussions.

 These two units will be assessed via two internal assessments for three credits each.